magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38393-catalog-rules-stop-working-for-configurable-product-if-its-simple-product-is-renamed.md

 <ins>Steps to reproduce</ins>:

-1. Create a configurable product with associated simple product.
+1. Create a configurable product with an associated simple product.
 1. Create a category.
 1. Assign only the configurable product to the new category.
 1. Create a new catalog rule: